MicrosoftDocs/azure-docs/articles/search/search-dotnet-sdk-migration-version-11.md

 Version 11 targets the [2020-06-30 search service](https://github.com/Azure/azure-rest-api-specs/blob/master/specification/search/data-plane/Azure.Search/preview/2020-06-30/searchservice.json).
 Because version 11 is also a new client library built from the ground up, most of the development effort has focused on equivalency with version 10, with some REST API feature support still pending.

-Version 11 fully supports the following objects and operations:
+Version 11.0 fully supports the following objects and operations:

 + Index creation and management
 + Synonym map creation and management
 + All query types and syntax (except geo-spatial filters)
 + Indexer objects and operations for indexing Azure data sources, including data sources and skillsets

+Version 11.1 adds the following:

 + [FieldBuilder](https://docs.microsoft.com/dotnet/api/azure.search.documents.indexes.fieldbuilder) (added in 11.1)
 + [Serializer property](https://docs.microsoft.com/dotnet/api/azure.search.documents.searchclientoptions.serializer) (added in 11.1) to support custom serialization